teja137/vit_online_mca_2024/README.md

 This repository is organized by subject to help you find the resources you need:

 Each subject folder contains:
+- `notes.md` - A collection of notes from top-performing students for the subject.
 - `topics.md` - List of important topics for the subject.
 - `questions.md` - Practice questions to help you prepare.